sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Glimpse of Infinity

-At 15th level, at the risk of sounding somewhat unscientific, your deep experiences in science grant you insights some might call "mystical"óand you put them to logical use.
+At 15th level, at the risk of sounding somewhat unscientific, your deep experiences in science grant you insights some might call "mystical"√≥and you put them to logical use.
 Choose one of the following.

 Alien Resonance